defra-design/design/tools-and-resources.md

 To get an account you must set up [two factor authentication](https://help.github.com/en/articles/configuring-two-factor-authentication).

+All prototype repo's must be named with an _proto and be managed by the design team.

 Use [Heroku](https://govuk-prototype-kit.herokuapp.com/docs/publishing-on-heroku) for hosting your password protected prototypes.

 * Download the [Gov.uk prototype kit](https://govuk-prototype-kit.herokuapp.com/docs)